krisix/baker-s/README.md

 WHAT IS BAKER-S
 ---------------

-Baker-s is project based on the original Baker <http://bakerframework.com> but it has built-in shelf support.
+Baker-s(helf) is project based on the original Baker <http://bakerframework.com> but it has built-in shelf support.

 HOW TO USE BAKER